Issac-Moses/weather-app/README.md

 - Contributions are welcome!
 Feel free to fork this project and submit a pull request.

 ## 📝 License
 - This project is licensed under the MIT License.
-See LICENSE for details.
+See [MIT License](LICENSE) for details.